sasaplus1/generator-prototyping/README.md

 1. start server at `localhost:3000`
 1. compile Jade, Stylus, Less and CoffeeScript
-1. start watch for files, start livereload
+1. start watching for files, and start livereload
-  1. recompile for file if file updated
+  1. recompile for file when file updated
-  1. reload browser with auto if file updated
+  1. reload browser with auto when file updated

 ### install libraries